guildai/guildai/guild/tests/guildfiles.md

     ... """)

 The opdef in this case will use `plugin_op` rather than `cmd`.
-Plugin ops are provided as modelfile.PluginOp objects and have `name` and `config` attributes:
+Plugin ops are provided as guildfile.PluginOp objects and have `name` and `config` attributes:

     >>> train = mf2["sample"].get_operation("train")